Before the Bell: What every Canadian investor needs to know today

 The founder of Home Capital Group Inc. attempted to reach a settlement with the Ontario Securities Commission over allegations the company violated securities laws, but the negotiations broke down and led to a formal case that has helped push the mortgage lender into financial trouble.

 Encana Corp. reportied strong first-quarter results, including profits that whizzed past analyst estimates.
 The Calgary-based company, which reports in U.S. currency, had $431 million of net income, or 44 cents per share.
 Operating earnings were $104 million or 11 cents per share.
 Analysts had estimated two cents per share of net income and three cents per share of operating earnings, according to Thomson Reuters data.
+Its shares jumped 3.5 per cent in premarket trading.

 Higher energy costs and lower phosphate prices helped swing fertilizer giant Agrium Inc. to a worse than expected net loss for the first quarter.
 The results, reported Monday in U.S. dollars, showed an $11-million net loss or $0.08 per share, compared with net earnings of $2-million or $0.02 per share for the same quarter last year.
 Analysts had expected a slightly better quarter, with a consensus complied by Thomson Reuters looking for a $7.7-million loss and $0.07 cents per share.

 BP’s profit nearly tripled in the first quarter of 2017 from a year earlier thanks to higher oil prices and production, and as its sharp cost cutting drive bears fruit.
 BP joined oil major rivals including Exxon Mobil, Chevron and Total in posting stronger-than-expected quarterly earnings, mostly thanks to higher oil and gas prices.
+Its shares rose 1.6 per cent in premarket trading.

 Drug maker Pfizer Inc. reported a 2.7 percent rise in quarterly profit, helped by higher sales of breast cancer drug Ibrance.
 The largest U.S. drug maker’s net profit rose to $3.12-billion, or 51 cents per share, in the first quarter, from $3.04-billion, or 49 cents per share, a year earlier.
 Revenue fell 1.7 per cent to $12.78-billion.
+But its shares fell 0.5 per cent in premarket trading.

 Auto stocks could see some big moves on Tuesday with the release of new vehicle sales for both Canada and the United States The two markets started to diverge in March, as Canadian sales hit a new record, while the U.S. vehicle sales disappointed.

 Apple Inc. reports after the bell.
 The consensus forecast is for adjusted earnings of $2.02 a share, up 6 per cent year-over-year, on revenue of $53.1-billion.
 Apple has a strong history of earnings beats, with 16 of the last 17 quarters coming in ahead of forecasts, according to Bloomberg data.
+Its shares are up 0.4 per cent in premarket trading.

+MasterCard Inc. reported first-quarter profit of $1.08-billion or $1 per share.
+Earnings, adjusted for non-recurring costs, came to $1.01 per share.
+The results topped Wall Street expectations of 94 cents per share.
+Revenue was $2.73-billion in the period, which also beat Street forecasts of $2.64-billion.
+Its shares rose 1.4 per cent in premarket trading.

+WestJet Airlines Ltd. will boost its international presence later this decade and ratchet up its competition against Air Canada with the purchase of 10 Boeing 787 airplanes.
+The planes are scheduled to be delivered between the first quarter of 2019 and December, 2021, giving WestJet the ability to expand its European offerings as well as fly to South America and Asia.
+At the current list price of $270-million (U.S.) apiece, WestJet’s firm order is worth $2.7-billion or a total of $5.4-billion if all 10 options are exercised.

 More reading: Fifteen potentially undervalued Canadian companies